mbcarbone/clickMe/README.md

 5: Halt execution.The bytecode for this VM was the anonymous file downloaded in Phase 1.

 ### Flag Recovery
-By writing a Python script to emulate the VM and feeding it the anonymous bytecode, the final flag was generated.The Flagr4ns0mw@rE_c4n_d357r0y_f1l3s_n0w
+By writing a Python script to emulate the VM and feeding it the anonymous bytecode, the final flag was generated.

-### Tools UsedWireshark: For network traffic analysis and payload extraction.
+## Tools Used
+* [Wireshark](https://www.wireshark.org/) (Version X.Y.Z) - For network packet analysis.
-Ghidra: For static analysis and reverse engineering.
+* [Ghidra](https://ghidra-sre.org/) (Version X.Y.Z) - For static analysis and disassembly/decompilation.
-Python 3: For decryption and VM emulation. pycryptodome library for AES decryption.
+* [Python 3](https://www.python.org/) (Version 3.X.Y) - For scripting decryption and VM emulation.
+    * `pycryptodome` library - For AES decryption.
+    * `hashlib` library - For SHA256 hashing.
+* Hex Editor (e.g., HxD, 010 Editor) - For examining binary data.